sfigg/commercialization-public/customize/desktop/customize-cosa.md

 > - ProfileReplaced – Published when the OEM package replaces a COSA profile.
 Data is the profile ID.
 > - ProfileSuppressedByAfterMarketProfile – Published when an OEM package contains a profile that matches when a COSA profile also matches.
 The telemetry data contains the Profile ID.

-It is recommended that your organization submit any MO profile changes made to extend COSA to Microsoft.
+We recommend MOs and organizations submit any profile changes made to extend COSA to Microsoft.
 To learn more, see [COSA/APN database submission](https://docs.microsoft.com/en-us/windows-hardware/drivers/mobilebroadband/apn-database-submission).

 ## To add a new profile